neilwiborg/neilwiborg.github.io/Hobbies.md

 ## Linux

-One of my summer projects was to switch from Windows to Linux.
-I have tested a number of distros, and now I have settled on Arch Linux.
-I am using OpenBox as my window manager, with a growing number of customized configuration files for every program I have installed.
+One of my summer projects was to switch from *Windows* to *Linux*.
+I have tested a number of distros, and now I have settled on **Arch Linux**.
+I am using **OpenBox** as my window manager, with a growing number of customized configuration files for every program I have installed.

 ## Dungeons and Dragons

-I have started playing D&D this summer, which I had never played before.
+I have started playing **D&D** this summer, which I had never played before.
 D&D is one of my favorite activities now, and I love sharing this hobby with other nerds.